Fountain Hills, Arizona

 What is the median home price in Fountain Hills?+

-The current median home price in Fountain Hills, Arizona is $620K, based on current ARMLS data.
-Prices range from the $372Ks in more affordable neighborhoods to $1.2M or more in premium areas.
-The price per square foot averages approximately $238, though this varies significantly by neighborhood age, condition, and location.
+The current median home price in Fountain Hills, Arizona is $745K, based on published market data reviewed by Incyte Realty (as of July 2026).
+Prices range from the $447Ks in more affordable neighborhoods to $1.5M or more in premium areas.
+The price per square foot averages approximately $363, though this varies significantly by neighborhood age, condition, and location.

 What are the best neighborhoods in Fountain Hills?+